carpentries-incubator/managing-computational-projects/episodes/files/09-rdm.md

 Here we made a special section on spreadsheets design and management, because  **most data analysis nightmares (and time waste) are due to bad spreadsheet design. **

-More information is available in the extra content of this course (see "More" button in the header).
+More information is available in the [extra content of this course](learners/spreadsheets.md).
 Please refer to the [Data Carpentry Ecology Lesson](https://datacarpentry.org/spreadsheet-ecology-lesson/) and *The Turing Way* chapter for [managing data in spreadsheet](https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-spreadsheets.html) for best practices.